ProjectPythia/pythia-foundations/core/numpy.md

 In [NumPy Basics](numpy-basics), you will get an introduction to NumPy arrays, including how to create and perform basic operations on them, as well as the basics of indexing and slicing arrays.

-[Intermediate NumPy](intermediate-numpy) covers additional concepts related to indexing and slicing arrays, and [NumPy Broadcasting](numpy-broadcasting) introduces the way NumPy treats arithmetic on arrays of different shapes, which can help make your code more efficient by avoiding loops.
+[Intermediate NumPy](intermediate-numpy) covers additional concepts related to indexing and slicing multidimensional arrays, and [NumPy Broadcasting](numpy-broadcasting) introduces the way NumPy treats arithmetic on arrays of different shapes, which can help make your code more efficient by avoiding loops.